Is tastytrade Safe?

 Website Trading

-tastytrade’s website is the main hub for trading.
-It has three main tabs: Trading, Dashboard, and Manage.
+tastytrade's website is the starting point for trading.
+It includes three main tabs: Trading, Dashboard, and Manage.
 Clicking "Trading" opens the web-based platform.

-The platform has an order ticket with four trade types: market, limit, stop, and stop limit.
-There are also bracket orders and an option for short selling.
-A graphical interface helps visualize gains and losses on options trades, available in "Curve" mode.
+The trading system includes an order ticket with four trade types: market, limit, stop, and stop limit.
+There are also bracket orders and a short selling option.
+A graphical interface is available for visualizing potential gains and losses on options trades, accessible via the "Curve" mode.

-Charts are available through the left-hand menu and include 46 drawing tools, 100 technical studies, and multiple chart styles, including histogram and scatter.
+Charts are accessible through the left-hand menu and include drawing tools, technical studies, and multiple plot styles.

 Mobile App

-The mobile app mirrors the website.
-Watchlists sync between platforms, and alerts can be set from stock profiles.
-Charts can be rotated horizontally, though there are no graphing tools available.
+tastytrade's mobile app closely mirrors the website.
+Watchlists sync across platforms, and alerts can be set from stock profiles.
+Charts can be rotated horizontally, but graphing tools are limited compared with the desktop and web versions.

-Option chains are available, supporting multi-leg trades like iron condors and butterflies.
-However, Treasuries can’t be traded, and mobile check deposit is unavailable.
+Option chains are available, supporting multi-leg trades like iron condors, butterflies, and jade lizards.
+However, Treasuries cannot be traded on the mobile app, and mobile check deposit is unavailable.

 Desktop Program

-The desktop platform has over 300 technical studies.
-It lacks a right-click menu but has buy and sell buttons at the top of charts for quick order entry.
+The desktop platform includes hundreds of technical studies.
+There is no right-click menu, but buy and sell buttons appear at the top of charts for quick order entry.

-There are two order tickets: a regular ticket and a pairs ticket for sending two orders simultaneously, one side short.
-The pairs ticket works for stocks and futures.
+There are two order tickets: a regular ticket and a pairs ticket for sending two orders simultaneously, with one side short.
+The pairs ticket can be used for stocks or futures.

 Fees and Minimums

-tastytrade accounts have no minimum deposit and no recurring fees.
+tastytrade accounts have no minimum deposit requirement and no recurring fees.

 Commissions: